kwkou/815/articles/virtual-machines-linux-cluster-rdma.md

 	portnumber=101

-	# In this cluster there will be 8 size A9 nodes, named cluster11 to cluster18.
+	# In this cluster there will be 8 nodes, named cluster11 to cluster18.
 Specify your captured image in <image-name>.
 Specify the username and password you used when creating the SSH keys.

 	for (( i=11; i<19; i++ )); do
-	        azure vm create -g <username> -p <password> -c <cloud-service-name> -z A9 -n $vmname$i -e $portnumber$i -w <network-name> -b Subnet-1 <image-name>
+	        azure vm create -g <username> -p <password> -c <cloud-service-name> -z A7 -n $vmname$i -e $portnumber$i -w <network-name> -b Subnet-1 <image-name>
 	done

 	# Save this script with a name like makecluster.sh and run it in your shell environnment to provision your cluster